 Operating Hours: Wednesday to Monday 09:00 – 17:00 (Closed on Tuesday)

-Nearby, Tosokchon is a famous Korean restaurant serving samgyetang (chicken soup with a whole chicken, rice, ginseng, etc.), open from 10am to 10pm.
+Nearby, Tosokchon is a famous Korean restaurant serving samgyetang (chicken soup with a whole chicken, rice, ginseng, etc), open from 10am to 10pm.
 There is usually a very long line during busy hours.
-If you don’t want to wait, try an alternative, Goryo Samgyetang near the Sejong Performing Arts Center.
+If you do not want to wait, try an alternative, Goryo Samgyetang near the Sejong Performing Arts Center.

 In front of the Palace is Gwanghwamun Plaza, that is a public open space on Sejongno, Jongno-gu in Seoul.
 Here you can find the huge golden King Sejong Statue at the nearby Gwanghwamun Square.
 (King Sejong is best remembered as the inventor of “Hangeul” or the Korean alphabet) and walking south of the statue of the great King Sejong brings you to the towering statue of Admiral Yi Sun Shin.